F5Networks/terraform-provider-bigip/website/docs/r/bigip_ltm_profile_fastl4.html.markdown

 * `name` (Required) Name of the profile_fastl4

-* `defaults_from` - (Required) Specifies the profile that you want to use as the parent profile.
+* `defaults_from` - (Optional) Specifies the profile that you want to use as the parent profile.
 Your new profile inherits all settings and values from the parent profile specified.

+* `partition` - (Optional) Displays the administrative partition within which this profile resides

 * `client_timeout` - (Optional) Specifies late binding client timeout in seconds.
 This setting specifies the number of seconds allowed for a client to transmit enough data to select a server when late binding is enabled.
 If it expires timeout-recovery mode will dictate what action to take.